|Dimension Tolerance||±0.1mm||Surface Quality||20/10 S/D|

 Finding the fast axis of each waveplate is a critical step when using the waveplates.
 The mounted waveplates offered by Shalom EO are all designed with their fast axes indicated as a straight light on the mount.
 While the fast axis of the unmounted versions is all marked directly on the waveplates.
-However, if it happens that the axes are not indicated or the indications are blurred, there is a simple method to help you find the axes which apply for waveplates with all values of retardations.
+However, it might happens that the axes are not indicated or the indications are blurred, there is a simple method to help you find the axes which apply for waveplates with all values of retardations.
 First, place a polarizer in front of the laser device, tilt the polarizer until the light is extinct, then interpose the waveplate between the laser device and the polarizer, rotate the waveplate so that the eventual light output is still extinct——and viola! you have found an axis successfully!

 Additionally, It might happen that you find the waveplates you bought might not produce exactly the designed retardation.
 There are plenty of reasons: e.g. the waveplates are not designed for your wavelength of interest, or there are external factors such as temperature affecting the retardation.
 The small deviations could be modified by rotating the plane of polarization towards the fast or slow axis of the waveplate.
-Moving toward the fast axis reduces the retardation while moving towards the fast axis raises the retardation.
+Moving towards the fast axis reduces the retardation while moving towards the fast axis raises the retardation.
 Try both directions and keep checking the improvements using polarizers.

 Understanding different types of Waveplates and Retarders are equally as important as figuring out their working principle, especially for buyers.
 Don’t worry, Shalom EO edited a brief guide for you, after reading that you might have a much clarified and profound understanding of waveplates.